hari1610/105_SRE_Cloud_computing_AWS/README.md

 - only allowing port 20 and 80
 ##### What are the outbound rules for security group by default? and why?
 - sets all outbound traffic as allowed(any ports)
+- only authorised ports can come in so you dont need to check on the way out
 - the security group doesnt know what type of traffic our instances are going to send out
 ##### what is the command to kill a process in linux?
 There are two ways to kill a process: